Burr vs blade grinder, which is the best at all? There are two types of grinders available on the coffee maker side, Burr grinders and blade grinders.

 - You do not have to transport ground coffee from the grinder to the brewer.
 Less mess.

 - Eliminates the need for a separate grinder.

 - Usually takes up less counter space than having both a grinder and brewer out on the counter.
 It uses only one electrical outlet.

-Cons of Burr vs Blade grinder
+Disadvantages of Burr vs Blade Grinder

 - Cleaning a coffee maker with a grinder can be a chore.
 It is sometimes difficult to access all the little nooks and crannies coffee can get into on its journey from the bean hopper to the filter basket.
 Some units have several different parts that must be disassembled, cleaned, and reassembled between brews.

 - If the unit allows steam from brewing to enter the grinding area, clean up can be even worse.
 Soggy coffee particles stick to all parts.

 - With coffee maker/grinder combination units, you have two appliances wrapped up in one.
 If one needs to be repaired, you go without both.
 If one breaks, you must replace both.